-Are you interested in some of the best ski resorts for beginners?
+Are you interested in going to some of the best ski resorts for beginners?
 Awesome!
-We have a great list of ski resorts that are perfect for a first time ski trip.
+We have a great list of ski resorts that are perfect for a first-time ski trip.

 If you want to save this information for later be sure to pin this to Pinterest.

 This post may contain affiliate links that will give me a commission at no additional charge to you.

 1. Belleayre Mountain Ski Center – New York

 The Belleayre Mountain Ski Center, in New York (about a three-hour drive north of NYC) was labeled as “the best place to learn to ski in the East” by Skiing Magazine for a reason.

 The ski resort has plenty of skis for rent and also offers a wide range of lessons, including private lessons and group classes for all ages.